chobbs1/Snake-Game/README.md

 # Snake-Game
-A toy program to help me learn the syntax of c++
+A toy program to help me get back up to speed with C++ and learn how to use Qt for creating professional looking GUIs